QuantumQuadrate/ArduinoDecoder/README.md

 Arduino-based quadrature decoder for use with picomotors

+Authors : Sydney Lybert, Andrew Micklich and Minho Kwon

-Written by: Sydney Lybert and Andrew Micklich
+Thanks to Sydney Lybert and Andrew Micklich for their early contribution.

+Latest stable version is made for Teensy 3.5, where build-in counters provide more accessible way to decode quadruture signal.

 ## Dependencies